Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Reduction to clean directed families of frames

-A curve is \emph{$x$-semimonotone} if its intersection with every vertical line is a connected interval (possibly empty).
+A curve is \emph{$x$-semimonotone} if its intersection with every vertical line is connected or empty.

-\begin{theorem}[Suk \cite{Suk+}] Let\/ $V$ be a vertical line.
+\begin{theorem}[Suk \cite{Suk14}] Let\/ $V$ be a vertical line.
 Let\/ $\cgC$ be a family of\/ $x$-semimonotone curves contained in the right half-plane delimited by\/ $V$ such that\/ $|V\cap C|=1$ for any\/ $C\in\cgC$, $|C_1\cap C_2|\leq 1$ for any distinct\/ $C_1,C_2\in\cgC$, and\/ $\omega(\cgC)\leq k$.
 It follows that\/ $\chi(\cgC)\leq\beta_k$, where\/ $\beta_k$ depends only on\/ $k$. \end{theorem}

-The actual theorem in \cite{Suk+} concerns families of $x$-monotone curves, that is, curves whose intersection with every vertical line is a single point or empty.
-The generalization to $x$-semimonotone curves above comes from the fact that we can always perturb a family of $x$-semimonotone curves to make them $x$-monotone without changing their intersection graphs.
-The statement of Theorem \ref{thm:suk} for $k=2$ but without the $x$-semimonotonicity assumption has been proved by McGuinness \cite{McG00}.
-Laso\'{n} et al.\ \cite{LMPW+} have generalized Theorem \ref{thm:suk} removing the $x$-semimonotonicity assuption for any $k$.
+The actual theorem in \cite{Suk14} concerns families of $x$-monotone curves, that is, curves whose intersection with every vertical line is a single point or empty.
+The generalization to $x$-semimonotone curves above comes from the fact that we can always perturb a family of $x$-semimonotone curves to make them $x$-monotone without changing their intersection graph.
+Theorem \ref{thm:suk} for $k=2$ but without the $x$-semimonotonicity assumption was proved by McGuinness \cite{McG00}.
+Laso\'n et al.\ \cite{LMPW14} generalized Theorem \ref{thm:suk} removing the $x$-semimonotonicity assumption for any $k$.